-Daylight wasn’t the only thing to get a time saver in November, as we released of our new currency transfer and exchange infographic; a quick, easy, and informative read.
-In currency news, the shekel made headlines as it was named the world’s second strongest currency by Deutsche Bank (trailing only the Chinese yuan)…although not everyone is sold on a continued trend…
+In currency news, the shekel made headlines as it was named the world’s second strongest currency by Deutsche Bank (trailing only the Chinese yuan)…although not everyone is sold on a continued trend.

-In real estate news, Israel’s housing market continues to cool along with the autumn weather.
+Meanwhile, in Israel real estate news, the housing market continues to cool along with the autumn weather.
 Plus, our trading desk reports that words actually do speak louder than actions when it comes to currency markets, the Ministry of Finance puts tax reform in its sights, and the Israel Tax Authority is “going green” on overseas money transfers.
 What on Earth are we talking about?
 Read on to find out!

 In the US we had the historic tax reform passed by the Senate on Saturday morning.
 While there is a long way to go to get the final plan approved, it is a great step forward for the radical tax changes.
 Moving forward this should be good for the US dollar, however we have seen a lot of political factors weighing heavy on the dollar last week and this is the reason we have seen three-year lows of the USD/NIS.